-Determine what are personal issues and other person’s issues
+4. Determine what are your own issues and those of the other person

-If necessary, check feelings/intentions with third party before action, avoiding permanent triangle situation
+5. If necessary, check feelings/intentions with trustworthy third party before action, avoiding permanent triangle situation

 Positive Confrontation is a two way street.
 You have to been able to practice it and receive it.
 Some tips when confronting someone are:

 Avoid comments like: Has anyone ever told you this before?
 A sure fire way to make someone feel disempowered.
 You're not concerned with what other people say.
 Your concern is the issue you have with this person.

 On that exact same note avoid the following statements: I'm not the only one who has this difficulty, but other people have mentioned it as well.
 Again this will make the person feel insecure and think that everyone is talking about behind her back.
 This approach also tends to escalate the interaction.

 Furthermore, this approach is not a fair way to address a problem that may be difficult for the person to hear in the first place.
 Your objective is not to make the person feel badly or prove that you are right.
 Your objective as a professional is to get the issue on the table and create a safe place for both of you where meaningful dialogue can happen and the issue can be resolved.